-All articles in Comptes Rendus Géoscience (including content published prior to 2020) are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits the journal to use and reproduce the articles and to create derivative works in any medium and format, including for commercial purposes.
+All articles in Comptes Rendus Géoscience (including content published prior to 2020 - please note that PDF files published before March 2022 contain an incorrect copyright notice) are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits the journal to use and reproduce the articles and to create derivative works in any medium and format, including for commercial purposes.

 Authors retain full intellectual property rights, and are free to enter into additional, separate contractual arrangements for the non-exclusive dissemination of the journal's version of their article (e.g., deposit in an open archive or publication in a book), subject to acknowledging the original publication of the article in Comptes Rendus Géoscience.

 Submitted version (author's manuscript or preprint): any author who wishes to publish in Comptes Rendus Géoscience is authorized to pre-publish his manuscript on a pre-publication server such as EarthArXiv, in an open archive such as HAL, or on any other website such as a laboratory website.
 The manuscript must be clearly identified as not yet peer-reviewed or accepted for publication, and not containing any modifications requested later.